Theoretical Framework Bank

 Example in practice: Tran & Pham (2016)

-Theories about mobilities
+Theories about mobilities and space

 TheoryPurposefully over-simplified descriptionSuggested reading(s)